dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 ### Fin Analysis

-Fin is minimally integrated into DAG Trans, simply setting a context field periodically.
+Fin is minimally integrated into DAG Trans, simply setting the meta-information field periodically.
 Importantly,
 at no time is transaction broadcast slowed down by the Fin protocol.
 Rather, Consensus logic is embedded into the DAG structure simply by injecting view numbers into it.